“Let your speech always be gracious, seasoned with salt, so that you may know how you ought to answer each person.”

 – Colossians 4:6 ESV

-For many teachers across the country, January and February are the months when winter Parent-Teacher conferences typically occur.
-Whether you meet with each parent in your own classroom for a small 15 minute block, see parents in a gym, or are using student-led conferences, this is a time to celebrate, look for areas of improvement, and set goals for the remainder of the year.
+Whether you meet with each parent in your own classroom for a small 15-minute block, see parents in a gym, or are using student-led conferences, this is a time to celebrate, look for areas of improvement, and set goals for the remainder of the year.
 Although these days and nights can be long, parents appreciate the time and effort that you spend with their children each day.

 Start with the Positive

-As I now am starting to go into parent-teacher conferences with my own children, I can see from a parent perspective how hearing positive news first is always beneficial.
+Since going to parent-teacher conferences for my own children, I can see from a parent’s perspective how hearing positive news first is always beneficial.
 These parents want to know that you care for their children, and one simple way we can do that is to start the conference with a celebration or two and then move on to areas of improvement.

 Areas to Improve

-Since there is only a limited amount of time for a conference, I want to make sure I address the more pressing issues in person.
-During this time I will go over some academic data and voice any concerns about behaviors in and outside of the classroom.
+We want to make the most of parent-teacher conferences, so make sure you address the more pressing issues in person.
+During this time I would often go over some academic data and voice any concerns about behaviors in and outside of the classroom.
 Many parents want to know how their students are getting along with their peers.